-Memory Retention in your 17 Months Old
+Ways to Improve Memory Retention in 17 Months Old

 The level of memory retention in a 17-month-old child is quite limited.
-Known as infantile amnesia, there are interesting reasons to why kids fail to remember things like their first birthday or their first favourite toy.
+Known as infantile amnesia, there are interesting reasons why kids fail to remember things like their first birthday or their first favourite toy.
 Parents, for their part, can help enhance their toddlers’ memories with a few activities.

-An Insight into Toddlers’ Memory Development
+An Insight Into Toddlers’ Memory Development

 1. Pace of Memory Development